troy-dt/SCR.Openwisp/README.md

 1. Add a router by providing:
    - Name
-   - Hostname/IP Address
+   - IP Address (hostname is auto-detected)
-   - SSH credentials
+   - SSH credentials (port, username, password or SSH key)

 2. View metrics on the dashboard
 3. Monitor router status